-(hereinafter referred to as "Israel tax").
+(hereinafter referred to as "Japanese tax").

-2. This Convention shall apply also to any identical or substantially similar taxes, whether national or local, which are imposed after the date of signature of this Convention in addition to, or in place of, those referred to in paragraph 1.
+2. This Convention shall apply also to any identical or substantially similar taxes, whether national or local, which are imposed by a Contracting State or a political subdivision or local authority thereof after the date of signature of this Convention in addition to, or in place of, those referred to in paragraph 1 of this Article.
 The competent authorities of the Contracting States shall notify each other of any substantial changes which have been made in their respective taxation laws within a reasonable period of time after such changes.